Dr Amanda Richardson

 Eligible to supervise Masters and PhD (as Co-Supervisor) - email supervisor to discuss availability.

-Since joining the Teaching Innovation Unit as a Lecturer: Academic Development, Amanda has collaborated with a diverse range of UniSA staff across various curriculum design initiatives, led the development of courses for UniSA Online across several disciplines, as well as coordinating the Engaging Learners Online short course - a course designed specifically for staff at UniSA to strengthen their online teaching skills.
+Since commencing her role as Lecturer: Academic Development in 2020, Amanda has collaborated with staff across the univeristy through multiple curriculum design initiatives, led the development of courses for Adelaide University Online across several disciplines, as well as coordinating the Engaging Learners Online short course - part of the Professional Certificate of Universty Teaching, designed specifically for staff to strengthen their online teaching skills.

 After completing a double degree Bachelor of Science/Education at UniSA in 2009, and Honours (Health Sciences) in 2011, Amanda jumped into a PhD to explore first-year university students' time use.
-She has taught across a number of first-year Health Science courses over the last 10 years, and is involved with ongoing teaching and learning research.
+She taught across a number of first-year Health Science courses between 2010-20, and is involved with ongoing teaching and learning research.

-In addition to her work supporting on-campus and online learning across UniSA, Amanda is passionate about supporting first-year students as they transition into university study, the health and wellbeing of students and staff, as well as first-year curriculum design.
+In addition to her work supporting on-campus and online learning across Adelaide University, Amanda is passionate about research relating to supporting first-year students as they transition into university study, driving intitiatives that enhance the student learning experience, the health and wellbeing of students and staff, as well as impactful first-year curriculum design.

 Amanda's PhD research explored predictors of first-year student success; in particular the influence of students’ personal characteristics and their time use and the way these factors influence both their academic and health outcomes during the first year.